-These consolidated financial statements include the accounts of the Company and the accounts of its subsidiary, Altius Healthcare Inc. Intercompany balances, income, expenses and cash flows are fully eliminated upon consolidation.
+These consolidated financial statements include the accounts of the Company and the accounts of its subsidiary, Altius Healthcare Group L.P. (formerly Altius Healthcare Inc.).
+Intercompany balances, income, expenses and cash flows are fully eliminated upon consolidation.

-Distribution revenue recognition
+Distribution revenues recognition

-Revenues from the distribution of pharmaceutical and cosmeceutical products are recognized when the terms of a contract with a client are fulfilled, i.e. when:
+Revenues from the distribution of pharmaceutical and cosmeceutical products are recognized when the terms of a contract with a client are fulfilled, i.e., when: